pieteradejong/imessage-analysis/README.md

 Target audience: developers, who know how to "copy your iMessage chat database file, likely `chat.db` into your project folder."

+## Requirements

+* iMessage data is loaded from the `[chat].db` file stored on your Mac.
+This may require your Messages app to be configured to sync with between iPhone and Mac.
+So you need **read-access** to `chat.db`.
+Write access is not required, and this package makes no changes to this file.
+Any changes only happen to copies of the file.

 ## Usage

 * Expects database file to be in same directory as `analysis.py`